 4. Commit to Regular Pest Control

 Many of us choose a thatch patio umbrella for its natural appearance and attributes.
 However, these same natural advantages can attract bugs.
 This can be particularly problematic in temperate climates.
-Wasps and hornets like to build their nests within the layers of grass, and damp areas of thatching can be an attractive breeding ground for flies and lice.
+Wasps and hornets like to build their nests within the layers of various types of grass, and damp areas of thatching can be an attractive breeding ground for flies and lice.

 Be sure to commit to regular checks of your umbrella thatching, looking between each layer for any early signs of pest life.
 Nests and infestations should be taken care of quickly, but with care — if you come across bees it is a more environmentally-conscious approach to move them to another location rather than exterminate them.
 While there are home insecticide products on the market, it can be wise to seek treatment advice from a pest control expert for any significant or recurring problems.